Alfresco/docs-alfresco/digital-workspace/latest/develop/extensions.md

 To connect your extension the Digital Workspace, you'll need to import the module with your customizations, and include the `assets` folder in the build process.

-1. Import the `NgModule` in the ADW application by adding it to the `imports` statement in `./apps/content-ee/src/app/extension.module.ts`:
+1. Import the `NgModule` into the ADW application by adding it to the `imports` statement in `./apps/content-ee/src/app/extension.module.ts`:

    ```typescript
    import { MyAdwCustomizationsModule } from '@myorg/my-adw-customizations';